Iowa Layoffs — June 2019

 | Wells Fargo | West Des Moines | 2 |

-The biggest impact was at Simply Essentials at its Charles City facility, reporting 513 affected workers.
+The largest notice was filed by Simply Essentials at its Charles City facility, reporting 513 affected workers.
 Sivyer Steel Castings followed with 232 workers.

 Trend & Outlook